-In addition, SAT released Circular 601 in October 2009.
-Circular 601 provides guidance for the determination of "beneficial ownership" for the purpose of claiming benefits under double taxation arrangements by treaty residents in respect of articles of dividends, royalties and interest under double taxation arrangements.
-Under Circular 601, a "beneficial owner" shall generally engage in "substantive business activities" which is further referred to as manufacturing, trading and management activities under Article 1 of Circular 601.
-Circular 601 also sets forth several factors, the existence of which generally does not provide support that the treaty resident is a "beneficial owner."
-The following are two of the unfavorable factors listed in Circular 601: the treaty resident does not have or almost does not have any other business activities besides ownership of the assets or rights that generate the income; where the treaty resident is a corporation, the amount of its assets, scale of operations and number of employees is limited and is not commensurate with the amount of its income.
-According to Circular 601, non-resident enterprises which could not provide valid supporting documents as "beneficiary owners" could not be approved to enjoy treaty benefits.
-Therefore, dividends from our PRC subsidiaries paid to us through our Hong Kong subsidiaries may be subject to a withholding tax rate of 10.0% if our Hong Kong subsidiaries cannot be considered as a "beneficial owner" under Circular 601.
+In addition, SAT released Circular 9 in February 2018.
+Circular 9 provides guidance for the determination of "beneficial ownership" for the purpose of claiming benefits under double taxation arrangements by treaty residents in respect of articles of dividends, royalties and interest under double taxation arrangements.
+Under Circular 9, a "beneficial owner" shall generally engage in "substantive business activities" which is further referred to as manufacturing, trading and management activities under Article 2 of Circular 9.
+Circular 9 also sets forth several factors, the existence of which generally does not provide support that the treaty resident is a "beneficial owner."
+According to Circular9, non-resident enterprises which could not provide valid supporting documents as "beneficiary owners" could not be approved to enjoy treaty benefits.
+Therefore, dividends from our PRC subsidiaries paid to us through our Hong Kong subsidiaries may be subject to a withholding tax rate of 10.0% if our Hong Kong subsidiaries cannot be considered as a "beneficial owner" under Circular 9.